Real Make Belive Space Programs

 Besides the spacesuit, another memorable handmade construct (I learned of thanks to de Monchaux) was the Core Rope Memory for the Apollo Guidance Computer.
 Check it out:

-Core Rope Memory had to be made by highly skilled textile workers working with needle and conductive wire thread.
-The wire would pass through a ferrous bead, a “core”, to represent a ‘1’ and bypass a core to represent a ‘0’.
+Core Rope Memory had to be made by highly skilled textile workers working with needle and (conductive wire) thread.
+The wire would pass through a ferrous bead, a "core", to represent a '1' or bypass a core to represent a '0'.
 The cores were arranged in a grid which was supported by a harness for the weaving process.
 The needle was actually a shuttle (in the weaving sense of the word) that payed out wire from within.

 Of course, the history of computing itself is heavily intertwined with the history of weaving and textiles.
 Think about it: patterns made on the loom are a form of software.
-The famous Jacquard Loom was a direct predecessor to the punch card computer, and the patrimony goes back much farther.
+The famous Jacquard Loom was a direct predecessor to the punch card computer, and the ancestry goes back much farther.
 The practice of recording information in patterns and fibers and beads has been around for thousands of years.
-Look at the Quipu and the Wampum.
+Look at the Quipu and the Wampum, two ancient predecessors.
 The Core Rope Memory of Apollo is just an old idea taken to a great new height.